h12w/gspec/DESIGN.md

   run faster and faster on future hardware.
 * It should be minimal yet extensible.
 Core features are provided by composition of orthogonal parts and advanced features are provided by external extensions.
-* It should be reliable itself by careful design and 100% test coverage.
+* It should be reliable itself by robust design and 100% test coverage.
 * It should respect the design of builtin "go test" tool so that there will not be any integration issues.